Babu\v{s}ka's paradox in a nonlinear bending-folding model: Introduction

 \subsection{Bending and folding}

 Nonlinear bending models often involve an isometry condition on deformations which implies that the Frobenius norms of the Hessian and the Laplacian coincide.
-Recalling that their difference causes the critical boundary term in the small deflection model raises the question whether the paradox may in fact be an artifact of an oversimplistic model reduction.
-To show that failure of convergence also takes place in models describing large bending deformations we consider a Kirchhoff model that allows for the folding of thin elastic sheets along a given crease line $\g \subset \overline{\o}$.
+Recalling that their difference causes the critical boundary term in the small deflection model raises the question whether the paradox may in fact be an artifact of an oversimplistic model reduction. \rx{For deformations instead of deflections the Hessians and the Laplacians contain more information and the above argument does not apply.} To show that failure of convergence also takes place in models describing large bending deformations we consider a Kirchhoff model that allows for the folding of thin elastic sheets along a given crease line $\g \subset \overline{\o}$.
 This has applications in the construction of biomimetic devices, cf.~\cite{Saff_etal_19}; cf.~\cite{ConMag08} for related mathematical probems.
 Along the crease line only continuity is imposed while away from it nonlinear bending is measured via a piecewise Kirchhoff bending energy, i.e., following~\cite{FrJaMu02,BaBoHo22,LiuJam24} we consider the minimization of the functional

 Shearing and stretching effects are inadmissible which is encoded by the condition that deformations are isometries.
 Incorporating also the continuity across the crease line, the set of admissible deformations is given by